Corbett National Park

 Mammals

-The park is home to a wide variety of different mammalian species, including langurs, sloth bears, Asiatic black bears, Indian grey mongooses, jungle cats, elephants, wild boars, chitals (spotted deer), nilgai, and barking deer (Indian antelope).
+The park supports a rich diversity of mammalian species, including langurs, sloth bears, Asiatic black bears, Indian grey mongooses, jungle cats, elephants, wild boars, chitals (spotted deer), nilgai, and barking deer (Indian antelope).

 Birds

-A visit to the Jim Corbett National Park would undoubtedly be profitable for ornithologists as well as bird enthusiasts.
-Corbett National Park has a huge number of birds in its habitat.
-Corbett National Park is home to a variety of bird species, including the following: Darter, Cinereous Vulture, Crested Serpent Eagle, Little Green Heron, Pond Heron, Crested Hawk Eagle, Booted Hawk Eagle, Pallas Fishing Eagle, Himalayan Grey-headed Fishing Eagle, Kestrel, Black Partridge, Khaleej Pheasant, Red Junglefowl, Common Peafowl, Red-wattled Lapwing, Spurwinged Lapwing, Pintailed Green Pigeon, Blue Rock Pigeon, Turtle Dove, Rufous Turtle Dove, Indian Ring Dove, Spotted Dove, Emerald Dove, Alexandrine Parakeet, Rose-ringed Parakeet, blossom headed Parakeet, Common Hawk, Himalayan Pied Kingfisher, Lesser Pied Kingfisher, Common Kingfisher, Stork-billed Kingfisher, Blacknaped Green Woodpecker, Lesser Golden-backed Woodpecker, White-breasted Kingfisher, Chestnut-headed Beater, Blue-tailed Beater, Green Beater, Indian Roller, Broad-billed Roller, Hoopoe, Common Grey Hornbill, Indian Pied Hornbill, Great Pied Hornbill, Great Hill Barbet, Lineated Barbet, Blue-throated Barbet, Crimson-breasted Barbet, Longtailed Broadbill, Golden Oriole, Blackheaded Oriole, Black Drongo, Ashy Drongo, Bronzed Drongo, Grey-headed Myna, Rosy Pastor, Common Myna.
+A visit to Jim Corbett National Park promises immense value for ornithologists and birding enthusiasts alike.
+The park boasts a remarkable avian population, offering a haven for countless bird species within its diverse ecosystem.
+Among the many species found here are the Darter, Cinereous Vulture, Crested Serpent Eagle, Little Green Heron, Pond Heron, Crested Hawk-Eagle, Booted Hawk-Eagle, Pallas’s Fishing Eagle, Himalayan Grey-headed Fishing Eagle, Kestrel, Black Partridge, Khaleej Pheasant, Red Junglefowl, Common Peafowl, Red-wattled Lapwing, Spur-winged Lapwing, Pintailed Green Pigeon, Blue Rock Pigeon, Turtle Dove, Rufous Turtle Dove, Indian Ring Dove, Spotted Dove, Emerald Dove, Alexandrine Parakeet, Rose-ringed Parakeet, Blossom-headed Parakeet, Common Hawk, Himalayan Pied Kingfisher, Lesser Pied Kingfisher, Common Kingfisher, Stork-billed Kingfisher, Black-naped Green Woodpecker, Lesser Golden-backed Woodpecker, White-breasted Kingfisher, Chestnut-headed Bee-eater, Blue-tailed Bee-eater, Green Bee-eater, Indian Roller, Broad-billed Roller, Hoopoe, Common Grey Hornbill, Indian Pied Hornbill, Great Pied Hornbill, Great Hill Barbet, Lineated Barbet, Blue-throated Barbet, Crimson-breasted Barbet, Long-tailed Broadbill, Golden Oriole, Black-headed Oriole, Black Drongo, Ashy Drongo, Bronzed Drongo, Grey-headed Myna, Rosy Pastor, and Common Myna.

 Reptiles